 The BPSA is looking out for your interests on a variety of fronts.
 From Washington, DC to state capitols, attorney Matt Moore of QBP and his team are THE industry watchdogs.

-World-class regulatory and government affairs law firms like Venerable and Mayer Brown share their expertise with a group of 20 industry attorneys from BPSA member companies.
+World-class regulatory and government affairs law firms like Venable and Mayer Brown share their expertise with a group of 20 industry attorneys from BPSA member companies.

-Currently, this committee is working hard on tariff reductions for bicycles and bike componentry, again fighting the banning of the quick-release wheel in New Jersey, and engaging in ongoing efforts to reform the CPSC bicycle regulations.
+Currently, this committee is working hard on tariff reductions for bicycles, e-bikes and bike componentry and accessories, disseminating information to our members about Prop 65, and engaging in ongoing efforts to reform the CPSC bicycle regulations.

 Support these efforts and share in the success!